usnistgov/oscal-xproc3/README.md

 TODO: update this list

 Applications in this repository may occasionally have general use outside OSCAL; users who find any of its capabilities should be generalized and published separately please [create a Github Issue](repo-issues).

+### FAIR principles

+This project is developed with an interest in FAIR principles -- **F**indable, **A**ccessible, **I**nteroperable and **R**eusable.
+See the [FAIR Software](fair-software.md) page for a writeup.

+At the same time, it is intended as a model for study.
+Any lapses from FAIRness are also therefore instructive.
+[Channels for discussion](issues) are open.

+TODO: Register this software in MIDAS and any other public listings or search portals

+TODO: Anything else to make the project more FAIR

 ## Software maturity